 The scope of the EP&L account is 'cradle to grave'.
-It includes raw material and component production and processing, Philips' own operations (manufacturing, but also the energy consumption of our non-industrial buildings and business travel), logistics, usage and disposal as seen in figure 3
+It includes raw material and component production and processing, Philips' own operations (manufacturing, offices, business travel and logistics, usage of our products and disposal at end of life.

 Environmental impacts